 Specific rules for medical devices

 The principles for data management and analysis presented in the section above also apply for studies involving medical devices.
 A specific requirement for clinical studies involving medical devices that require notification to the Swedish Medical Products Agency is that the standard for good clinical practice, ISO 14155, shall apply.
 This means, among other things, that there are a number of statistical considerations to be described in the clinical investigation plan, see Annex A.5–A.8 of the standard.
-Any divergence from the investigation plan in terms of the statistical aspects of the study must be evaluated in relation to whether they should be considered as significant changes that need approval from the Ethical Review Agency and the Medical Products Agency before they can be implemented.
+Any divergence from the investigation plan in terms of the statistical aspects of the study must be evaluated in relation to whether they should be considered as significant changes that need approval from the Ethical Review Authority and the Medical Products Agency before they can be implemented.